-Notification Procedure
+• Notification Procedure

-We encourage any employee who in good faith believes they are being subjected to prohibited discrimination/harassment, to clearly and promptly notify the offender that his/her behavior is unwelcome.
-If for any reason an employee is uncomfortable confronting the offender directly, or if such a confrontation does not successfully end the discrimination/harassment, the employee should file a complaint with the Director of Corporate Compliance and Quality Assurance (identified below).
+We encourage any employee who in good faith believes they are being subjected to prohibited discrimination/harassment, to clearly and promptly notify the offender that their behavior is unwelcome.
+If, for any reason, an employee is uncomfortable confronting the offender directly, or if such a confrontation does not successfully end the discrimination/harassment, the employee should file a complaint with the Regulatory Compliance Director (identified below).
+All employees filing a complaint will be expected to cooperate with our investigation procedures.